zer0cache/matic-docs/docs/zkEVM/zknode/overview.md

 - As a node to know the state of the network, or
 - As a participant in the process of batch production in any of the two roles: **Sequencer** or **Aggregator**

-The zkNode Architecture modular in nature.
-You can check out the diagram below for more clarity.
+The zkNode architecture is modular in nature.
+You can check out the below diagram for more clarity.

 ![Figure 3: zkEVM zkNode Diagram](figures/fig3-zkNode-arch.png)